keeneyetact/retroBoard/README.md

 - Older browser support (IE11, somewhat works with IE10 and IE9).
 - Adding an "outdated browser" warning
+- Adding a remaining votes counter when using a maximum number of votes rule.

 ### Version 2.1.1